JScott/robot_sweatshop/README.md

 After configuring a job, POST a payload to `localhost:8080/:format/payload-for/:job`.
 For example, triggering a Bitbucket Git POST hook on `localhost:8080/bitbucket/payload-for/example` will parse the payload and run the 'example' job with the payload data in the environment.

+You can see what jobs are available with `sweatshop job --list`.

 Currently supported formats:

 - bitbucket